LDuheron/rainfall/level3/README.md

 This function is subjected to a format string vulnerability which occurs when a user input is improperly used as a format string in functions like `printf()`, allowing attackers to manipulate memory, access sensitive data, or execute arbitrary code.

-Our goal is to overwrite the value of the global variable stored at the address `0x804988c`(the compared to 64) and replace it with the number 64.
+Our goal is to overwrite the value of the global variable stored at the address `0x804988c`(the one compared to `64`) and replace it with the number 64.

 The `printf()` function includes the specifier `%n` which writes the number of characters printed so far into the address provided as its corresponding argument.
 This allows us to overwrite a specific memory address with the number of characters printed by the format string.